fwum/fwum/bugs.md

-- Linked list remove first appears to not work
+- The list is reversed by something, at some point